Maltese FA Trophy: Format

 On 21 May 2016, the old silver trophy has been replaced by a new one, partially paid by the English FA.
 The new trophy has been presented right before the match between England and Malta for the 2018 World Cup qualifiers.
 The new trophy leans heavily on the heritage of the 1934 original and was designed and made by the Thomas Lyte, British silverware manufacturers.
 It is 65 cm in height, and 7 kilogrammes in weight, six of which are solid silver.
 The trophy will be produced with the traditional methods of silversmithing, by hand.
 The new Trophy will carry forward the main features of the current FA Trophy, with the player holding the ball aloft being the top part on a silver pedestal, also featured on the current trophy, containing the exact wording which symbolises the bond between the English FA and the Malta FA, the globe and the base will remain identical, with the effigy of the football match found on the current trophy also retaining its place.
 The new trophy has been designed in the shape of the old Cassar Cup, which was another historical competition of the MFA in which the best two British service teams used to play against the two best Maltese teams for the cup.
 Veterans recall the passion of these matches with the Maltese football aficionados all rooting for the Maltese teams against the British ones.

-Since this new restructuring of the competition in the 2011–12 season, already a major resemblance to the English F.A.
-Cup is evident as a lot of giant-killings have already taken place.
+Since the restructuring of the competition in the 2011–12 season, already a major resemblance to the English F.A.
+Cup is evident as a lot of major teams have been suffering defeats.
 The best story so far has been that of S.K.
-Victoria Wanderers F.C. reaching the semi-finals of the 2016-17 edition, as they became the first Gozitan club has reached in this competition.
+Victoria Wanderers F.C. reaching the semi-finals of the 2016-17 edition, as they became the first Gozitan club that has enetered this competition.